 |

 -

-holes for each instance so that the underlying organisms can do their
+separate holes for each instance so that the underlying organisms

 PERMITS REQUIRED FOR BACKPACKING

-additional 72,000 acres of pristine National Forest lands require a wilderness
+and the additional 72,000 acres of pristine National Forest lands

-a tree, and if done properly, you will earn a good night's sleep.
-First,
+from a tree, and if done properly, you will earn a good night's

+|